oven-sh/bun/README.md

 > [1] 28447 killed bun create next ./test

 It most likely means you’re running bun’s x64 version on Apple Silicon.
 This happens if bun is running via Rosetta.
-Rosetta is unable to emulate AVX2 instructions, which bun indirectly uses.
+Rosetta is unable to emulate AVX2 instructions, which bun depends on.

 The fix is to ensure you installed a version of bun built for Apple Silicon.